statechart/thot/README.md

-# core
+# thot

-core implementation of thot FSMs
+core implementation of statecharts